tylorschafer/monster_shop_extensions/README.md

 ## User Roles

 1. Visitor - this type of user is anonymously browsing our site and is not logged in
-2. Registered User - this user is registered and logged in to the application while performing their work; can place items in a cart and create an order
+1. Regular User - this user is registered and logged in to the application while performing their work; can place items in a cart and create an order
-- Registered Users may or may not work for a merchant, in addition to having their regular user role
+1. Merchant Employee - this user works for a merchant.
+They can fulfill orders on behalf of their merchant.
+They also have the same permissions as a regular user (adding items to a cart and checking out)
-3. Merchant Admin - this user works for a merchant, and has additional capabilities than regular employees
+3. Merchant Admin - this user works for a merchant, and has additional capabilities than regular employees, such as changing merchant info.
-- A user will only be able to be a merchant admin, if they are employed by a merchant
-3. Admin User - a registered user (but cannot also be a merchant) who has "superuser" access to all areas of the application; user is logged in to perform their work
+3. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work

-In addition, some Registered users may work for a Merchant, these users will have additional capabilities - like fulfilling order items.

 ## Order Status